Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

-Despite the rarity of these events, their tidal waves are generated in exact coincidence with the time of the closest passage of the neutron stars, so observation of emission from such tides can exactly demarcate the time of closest passage.
+Despite the rarity of these events, their tidal waves are generated in exact coincidence with the time of the closest passage of the neutron stars, so observation of emission from such tides can exactly demarcate the time of periastron.